TotalVerb/MathEnrichmentSite/src/index.md

 Olympic Math, taught by [Fengyang Wang](https://wafy.me/).
 The teaching assistant for this class is [Eric Xiao](https://mathlord2.github.io/).

+## Lecture 12 (January 18, 2019)

+We discussed vector spaces and solutions to homogeneous linear equations in general (including in more than two variables).
+We also discussed how to solve inhomogeneous linear equations.
+The [homework and answers](pub/homework/vector-spaces.html) are available (solutions are hidden if you print).

 ## Lecture 11 (January 11, 2019)

 This lecture was taught by Eric Xiao.
 We discussed vectors, in particular their sums and